-Irish legend records the chieftain who saw Ulster, a fertile green land, from his boat, and offered to whichever of his sons could reach the shore first.
-As one son drew near in his boat, his rival brother O’Neill, cut off his hand and threw it on shore, and by a bloody sacrifice won the land.
+Irish legend records the chieftain who saw Ulster from his boat offered it to whichever of his sons could reach the shore first.
+As one son drew near in his boat his rival brother, O’Neill, cut off his hand and threw it on shore… and so, by a bloody sacrifice, won the land.
 Ever since, the Ulster symbol has been the legendary ‘Red Hand of Ulster‘.
 This baptism of blood set the scene for centuries of war and bloodshed, and the symbol still flies on various flags throughout Northern Ireland and Ulster.

 The Iron Age and the Celts